Rüsselsheim massacre: Shot down

-Lynching
+Beating and Shooting

-In the morning of August 26, most of the American bomber crewmembers were still proceeding to their original destination.
-However, the train line was heavily damaged by the Royal Air Force in the previous night so the airmen were taken off the train and forced to walk to Rüsselsheim to catch another train.
+On the morning of August 26, most of the American bomber crewmen were still proceeding to their original destination.
+However, the train line was heavily damaged by the Royal Air Force the previous night so the airmen were taken off the train and forced to walk to Rüsselsheim to catch another train.
 The prisoners were escorted by two German soldiers.
 As the Americans marched through Rüsselsheim, the townspeople, assuming the fliers were Canadians who had taken part in the previous night's raid, quickly formed and immediately turned into an uncontrollable angry mob.

 Two women, Margarete Witzler and Käthe Reinhardt, shouted out, "There are the terror flyers.
 Tear them to pieces!
 Beat them to death!
 They have destroyed our houses!"
 One of the crew members replied in German, "It wasn't us!
 We didn't bomb Rüsselsheim!"
 Nevertheless, one woman threw a brick at the crew and that precipitated a riot during which the townspeople attacked the prisoners with rocks, hammers, sticks and shovels.
 Three Opel workers arrived with iron bars and started beating the men to death to the cries of the crowd.

 The mob was joined by air raid warden Josef Hartgen, who was armed with a pistol.
 The German soldiers who guarded the crew-members made no attempt to prevent the beatings.
-After the airmen collapsed from the beatings, Hartgen lined them up in the curb and shot six in the head, but ran out of ammunition, leaving two of the airmen, William M. Adams and Sidney Eugene Brown, alive.
+After the airmen collapsed from the beatings, Hartgen lined them up in the curb and shot six in the head, but ran out of ammunition, leaving two of the airmen, William M. Adams and Sidney E. Brown, alive.
 The mob then put the airmen on a cart and took them to a cemetery.
 Those who moaned were further beaten.

 During the attack, an air raid siren sounded and the mob ran for cover.
 Adams and Brown managed to crawl from the bloody cart and fled toward the Rhine River, avoiding capture for four days.
 However, they were discovered by a policeman and taken to their original destination, the camp in Oberursel where they remained until after the war in Europe ended.